sdcovne/NbaWatson/README.md

-# nbawatson
+# NBA Watson

-NBA WATSON
+NBA Watson is a web app that I developed and deployed the summer before enrollig at University in 2018.
+It is a web-app build using

-NBA Watson is a web app that I developed and deployed online the summer before enrollig at University.
-It is a web-app build using python's microframework Flask
+Python's microframework Flask.